initia-labs/minievm/app/ibc-hooks/README.md

 ### IBC Transfer using ERC20Wrapper

-`src -> dst`: use the ERC20Wrapper contract to wrap and do ibc-transfer
+`src -> dst`: Execute the ERC20Wrapper contract to wrap and do ibc-transfer

-`dst -> src`: unwrapped the wrapped token by execute hook
+`dst -> src`: ibc-trasfer and execute the ERC20Wrapper contract via ibc-hook

 - data example

 ```json
 {
   //... other ibc fields that we don't care about